Nonlocal interactions in a BEC: an Analogue Gravity perspective: 5. Discussions

 To conclude, our simple analysis on the basis of a minimal correction to the local GP equation to incorporate the non-locality might be giving a similar dispersion relation people have observed previously in other contexts, but, here we identify that, this minimal correction indicates a tunability of the healing length leaving almost all the other results of the local GP theory qualitatively the same.
-This is an important observation for BEC being used as an analogue system where most of the existing theory is on the basis of the local GP equation.
-It indicates a possible way of avoiding the generic large momentum divergence of the group velocity of wave packets and makes small wavelength modes more accessible.
-We propose the GP equation with this correction term as a more useful analogue model.
+Although we are looking at the present result from an analogue gravity perspective for obvious reasons, it can prove to be extremely important from a condensed matter perspective as well.
+The healing length is a measure of the size of a vortex and being able to change this healing length to a good extent at finite a can generate a whole lot of possibilities to deal with vortex dynamics.
+For example, one may think of melting of a vortex lattice by the shrinking of the healing length and the emergent relaxation of the system.
+We hope to discuss similar things in our later communications.
+Nevertheless, in the context of analogue gravity, the present result indicates a range of tunability of the dispersion.
+This important fact was unnoticed in the context of the BEC so far.
+Thus, the generic large momentum divergence of the group velocity of wave packets, where undesirable, can be controlled to a good extent and excitations of small wave number can be accessed.